- Employee Benefits and Wellbeing

-Time to get ready – pensions auto-enrolment is coming soon.
+It’s time to get ready for workplace pensions because pensions auto-enrolment is coming soon.
 Medium-sized and then small businesses are about to encounter one of the biggest changes to employer pensions we’ve ever seen.

 Staging dates for businesses with 50 – 249 employees start tomorrow (1st April 2014) .
 But even businesses with fewer than 50 employees need to start preparing now.
 The size of the changes mean that it could easily take a year to prepare.